abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 ## [Excercise regularly](#excercice-regularly)

-Aerobic exercises
-Anaerobic exercises
-Stretching exercises

-Aerobic exercises, including jogging, swimming, cycling, walking, gardening, and dancing, have been proven to reduce anxiety and depression, as well as boost self-esteem and sleep quality.
+Aerobic exercises, including jogging, swimming, cycling, walking, and dancing, along with stretching exercises, have been shown to reduce anxiety and depression, as well as boost self-esteem and sleep quality.
 Whereas anaerobic exercises help increase muscle mass and strength.
-Moreover, a small amount of weight exercise triggers molecular processes which lead to the formation of new neurons and increased synaptic plasticity
+Importantly, all three types of physical activity trigger molecular processes, which lead to the formation of new neurons and increased synaptic plasticity.

- triggers

-Research shows that physical activity reduces the risk of developing many chronic conditions, clinical depression, and dementia, as well as

 ## [Stay mentally active](#the-middle)